Style and appearance in Blazor ComboBox Component

 Customizing the float label element’s focusing color

-You can change the text color of the floating label when it is focused by targeting its CSS classes .e-input-focus and .e-float-text.e-label-top.
-These classes indicate the floating label text while it is focused and set the desired color using the color property.
+Change the floating label text color when focused by targeting .e-input-focus and .e-float-text.e-label-top.
+These selectors represent the floating label in a focused state; set the desired color.

 • CSHTML